popey/unsnap/README.md

 * Update `excluded_snaps.txt` to contain further examples of non-migratable applications
 * Add feature to migrate data from the common snap directories to places flatpak'ed applications can find them
   * This is a bit hard and may need special cases for some applications.
 For example 'classic' snaps may store data anywhere, whereas well-confined applications might store in the snap-specific directories.

+## Friendly notice

+*Note*: The existence of unsnap is merely a tool to enable users to switch from snapped applications to flatpak applications.
+This is not intended as a commentary or sleight against any software.
+It's just a utility.